Tykhyy's Conjecture on finite mapping class group orbits: Introduction

-The tricky part in the proof of Theorem~\ref{intro:finite-orbit-n=6} is the uniqueness statement.
-In order to prove that there are no finite mapping class group orbits for $6$-punctured spheres other than the jester's hat orbits, we have to make sure that no finite orbits can be made of \emph{singular} triangle chains only.
-(A triangle chain is singular if at least one triangle is degenerate to a vertex.)
-We get rid of that possibility by constructing explicit Dehn twists that map a point whose triangle chain is singular to a point with a regular triangle chain.
+The tricky part of the proof of Theorem~\ref{intro:finite-orbit-n=6} is the uniqueness statement.
+In order to prove that there are no finite mapping class group orbits for $6$-punctured spheres other than the jester's hat orbits, we have to make sure that no finite orbits can be made of \emph{singular} triangle chains only \cm{(Definition~\ref{def:regular-singular-triangle-chains}).
+(A triangle chain is singular if all three vertices of at least one triangle in the chain coincide.)} We get rid of that possibility by constructing explicit Dehn twists that map a point whose triangle chain is singular to a point with a regular triangle chain.